-In 1902, in London, the spinster Beatrix Potter lives with her bourgeois parents.
-Her snobbish mother, Helen Potter, had introduced several bachelors to Beatrix until she was twenty years old, but she had turned them all down.
+In 1902, in London, spinster Beatrix Potter (Renée Zellweger) lives with her bourgeois parents.
+Her snobbish mother, Helen Potter (Barbara Flynn), had introduced several bachelors to Beatrix until she was twenty-years-old, but she had turned them all down.
 Beatrix Potter has been drawing animals and making up stories about them since she was a child, but her parents have never recognized her as an artist.
-One day, Miss Potter offers her stories to a print house, and a rookie publisher, Norman Warne, who is delighted with her tales, publishes her first children's book.
-This success leads Norman to publish two other books, and Miss Potter meanwhile becomes the best friend of his single sister Millie Warne.
+One day, Miss Potter offers her stories to a print house, and a rookie publisher, Norman Warne (Ewan McGregor), who is delighted with her tales, publishes her first children's book.
+This success leads Norman to publish two other books, and Miss Potter meanwhile becomes the best friend of his single sister Millie Warne (Emily Watson).
 Soon Beatrix and Norman fall in love with each other, but Helen does not accept that her daughter would marry a "trader".
-However, Beatrix's father Rupert Potter proposes that his daughter spend the summer with his wife and him in their ...Written by
+However, Beatrix's father Rupert Potter (Bill Paterson) proposes that his daughter spend the summer with his wife and him in their ...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 111 of 130 people found this review helpful.

 Was this review helpful to you?